Last Updated: May 28, 2024

 Acting Career

-Gibson's acting career began in earnest when he was just nine years old and he appeared in a children's theater production of "Seize the Street: the Skateboard Musical."
+Gibson's acting career began in earnest when he was just nine years old, and he appeared in a children's theater production of "Seize the Street: the Skateboard Musical."

-He began his professional career on stage, appearing in productions for the New York Shakespeare Festival and the Public Theatre.
+Thomas began his professional career on stage, appearing in productions for the New York Shakespeare Festival and the Public Theatre.
 Gibson's stage debut was in David Hare's "A Map of the World" during the New York Shakespeare Festival.
 He subsequently appeared in more plays for producer Joe Papp, both in public theater and in productions in Central Park.
 He also performed in multiple Broadway productions over the next ten years in a range of plays by Shakespeare, Moliere, Tennessee Williams, Alan Ball, and others.
 During his time on stage, Gibson also held down a job as a waiter at Tavern on the Green.

 Thomas Gibson Net Worth